erichamion/js-email-address-validator/README.md

   **allowDomainLiteralEscapes** | **true** | If true, the text between the brackets in a domain literal can contain any low-ASCII character (including control characters) aside from square brackets and backslash, and it can contain backslash-escaped characters (which provides a way to include square brackets and backslash).
 If false, the text between the brackets can only be be FWS and printing characters excluding the square brackets and backslash, and it cannot contain escaped characters.
   **allowQuotedControlCharacters** | **true** | If and only if true, a quoted string within the local part of an address can contain non-printing, non-whitespace ASCII control characters.
   **allowControlCharactersInComments** | **true** | If and only if true, a comment can contain non-printing, non-whitespace ASCII control characters.
+  **allowEscapedControlCharacters** | **true** | If true, an escaped character (the character following the backslash in a quoted pair) can be ANY low-ASCII character, including control characters, null, bare carriage return, and bare linefeed.
+If false, the escaped character must be either printable or whitespace.

 ### Return Value
 By default, returns a boolean.
 If the address parameter is a well-formed email address, returns true.
 Otherwise, returns false.